rmartinho/flamingdangerzone/_posts/2012-05-26-alias-templates-and-traits.markdown

 Invoke<std::conditional<std::is_const<T>::value, Invoke<std::add_const<U>>, T>>
 {% endhighlight %}

-<p>This already helps, but one can also go one step further by making specialised aliases for each trait.</p>
+This already helps, but one can also go one step further by making specialised aliases for each trait.

 {% highlight cpp %}
 template <typename T>